manicmaniac/backquotes/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Run ``python`` with ``-m backquotes -E`` option to only preprocess the given source file and print to stdout.
+Run ``python`` with ``-m backquotes -E`` option to only preprocess the given source file and print the result to stdout.

 .. warning::

-    Preprocessed python code is almost the same as the original code semantically, but whitespaces are moved by the preprocessor.
+    Preprocessed python code is almost the same as the original code semantically, but whitespaces may be moved by the preprocessor.

 .. note::